Critical Role campaign two: Reception

 However, critics emphasized the length of Critical Role as a potential entry barrier to viewers.
 Both Turney and Johnston called starting the series "daunting" due to the episode lengths.
-Johnston highlighted that the total runtime of episodes 1-99 is "623 hours (25 days, 23 hours)".
 Brie Mihele of TheGamer wrote the show's length "can be a huge barrier to starting" the show as Critical Role has produced new content every week "for the past two years" and that watching that enormity can seem "like an uphill battle".
 She noted three ways to catch up: Critical Role's official Critical Recap videos, the fan-run website "CritRoleStats", and traditional binge-watching.
 Turney also wrote that viewers should enjoy the show at "their own pace" and "not stress about completing all episodes" within a set period of time; additionally, there are many "Critical Role summaries and recaps" online for those "who want to quickly catch up to a certain arc".